-An organization, business, or entity cannot serve as the supporter on an I-134 since the form requires an individual to sign.
+An organization, business, or entity cannot serve as the supporter on an I-134A, since the form requires an individual to sign.
 However, USCIS will consider financial and other support that organizations agree to provide for a beneficiary.
 This could include the following: receiving the beneficiary upon arrival in the United States and providing transportation to initial housing; ensuring that the beneficiary has safe and appropriate housing for the duration of the parole and initial basic necessities; helping the beneficiary complete necessary paperwork, such as for employment authorization, a Social Security card, or services for which the individual may be eligible; ensuring that the beneficiary's health care and medical needs are met for the duration of the parole; and assisting the beneficiary with accessing education, learning English, securing employment and enrolling children in school.
-An organization can demonstrate its support through a letter of commitment or other document included with the I-134.
+An organization can demonstrate its support through a letter of commitment or other document included with the I-134A.

-May a beneficiary have multiple I-134 supporters?
+May a beneficiary have multiple I-134A supporters?

 Multiple supporters may join to provide support for a beneficiary.
-However, per the USCIS website, one supporter should file an I-134 and include supplementary evidence demonstrating the identity of and resources to be provided by the additional supporters.
+However, per the USCIS website, one supporter should file an I-134A and include supplementary evidence demonstrating the identity of and resources to be provided by the additional supporters.
 A statement explaining the intent to share responsibility for supporting the beneficiary should be attached.
 USCIS will assess the supporters' collective ability to support the beneficiary.

-Is the I-134 enforceable?
+Is the I-134A enforceable?

-No court has recently addressed the enforceability of the I-134 against the supporter by either the beneficiary or by a federal or state agency that provides benefits to the beneficiary.
-For a detailed discussion of this issue, and the use of Form I-134 more generally, see CLINIC's Frequently Asked Questions About Form I-134, Affidavit of Support.
+No court has recently addressed the enforceability of the I-134A or I-134 (the paper version of the online form) against the supporter by either the beneficiary or by a federal or state agency that provides benefits to the beneficiary.
+For a detailed discussion of this issue, and the use of Form I-134A more generally, see CLINIC's Frequently Asked Questions About Form I-134, Affidavit of Support.

-What documentation should the supporter submit with the I-134?
+What documentation should the supporter submit with the I-134A?